 All reservation application fees are non-refundable.
 Amendments to existing advance reservations are subject to all fees.
 If travel plans change and you cannot use all, or part, of the backcountry reservation, please call 360-854-7245 to cancel the trip.
 A refund will not be provided, but it will allow other campers to enjoy those sites.

-For assistance with technical difficulties with the Pay.gov application process, call Pay.gov customer service at: 800-624-1373, Option #2.
+For assistance with technical difficulties with the Pay.gov application process, call Pay.gov customer service at: 800-624-1373, option 2 (or 216-579-2112, option 2).
 Backcountry staff cannot diagnose technical issues related to the Pay.gov website.